JW-Rami/documentation-scrapper-for-GPT-Builder/README.md

 #### Third Step:

 - Run `python scrapwebsiteDataSelenium.py` in the terminal for getting all the links you scrapped in nextjs_doc_links.txt.
-It will create a files for every link you scrapped in the step 2
+It will create a files with websites content for every link you scrapped in the step 2

 #### Fourth Step: